opnsense/docs/source/manual/aliases.rst

 IPv6 Dynamic Host
 ..................

-An IPv6 Dynamic Host is used where the system is using a dynamcic prefix on the LAN, a tracking interface.
-When the prefix changes, either due to the ISP changing the prefix at will or the prefix changes when the WAN connection is reset, any alias containing an address of a client on the LAN would no longer be valid.
+An IPv6 Dynamic Host is used where the system is using a dynamic prefix on the LAN, a tracking interface.
+When the prefix changes, either due to the ISP changing the prefix at will or the prefix changes when the WAN connection is reset, any alias containing an address of a client such as a server on the LAN would no longer be valid.

 For example, you obtain a prefix 2001:db8:2222:2800::/56.
 You have a /56 prefix and if the tracking id was set to 0 for your LAN, you would have an address range on your LAN of 2001:db8:2222:2800:: to 2001:db8:2222:2800:FFFF:FFFF:FFFF:FFFF.